Bijections for Weyl Chamber walks ending on an axis, using arc diagrams and Schnyder woods: Proof of Theorem : Simple Walks

+A weight on a position at height $\frac{1}{2}$ indicates the number of \emph{switches} that are to be inserted at this position.
+The switches partition the path into a certain number of \emph{factors}.
+We apply the transformation $(x,y)\rightarrow (x,-y)$ to factors of even rank (where the first factor has rank $1$); and for each switch, we insert a vertical step crossing the $x$-axis in order to join the end of the preceding factor to the beginning of the next one.

 Concerning the second bijection, we map any walk $(x_i,y_i)_{i\in \{0,\dots,n\}}$ of $\widetilde Q$ to the pair $P_1,P_2$ of paths i.e., the successive heights of $P_1$ (resp. of $P_2$) are the successive values of $x_i+y_i$ (resp. of $x_i-y_i$).
 We easily see that the constraint of staying in $\widetilde Q$ is mapped to the constraint that both $P_1$ and $P_2$ remain nonnegative.
-In addition, for even length $2n$ the endpoint conditions ensures that $P_1$ starts and ends at $1$, while $P_1$ starts and ends at $0$; so $Q$ is a Dyck path of length $2n$ and $P_1$ identifies to a Dyck path of length $2n+2$, upon prepending an up-step and appending a down-step.
-For odd length $2n+1$, the endpoint conditions ensure that $P$ starts at $1$ and ends at $0$, while $P_2$ starts at $0$ and ends at $1$; hence both $P_1$ and $P_2$ identify to a Dyck path of length $2n+2$ (upon prepending a down-step to $P_1$ and appending a down-step to $P_2$). \end{proof} Composing Lemma~\ref{lem:oscRemOp} with Lemma~\ref{lem:oscEnd}, we obtain the bijection for Theorem~\ref{theo:gouyou}.
+In addition, for even length $2n$ the endpoint conditions ensures that $P_1$ starts and ends at $1$, while $P_2$ starts and ends at $0$; so $Q$ is a Dyck path of length $2n$ and $P_1$ which can be identified with a Dyck path of length $2n+2$, upon prepending an up-step and appending a down-step.
+For odd length $2n+1$, the endpoint conditions ensure that $P$ starts at $1$ and ends at $0$, while $P_2$ starts at $0$ and ends at $1$; hence both $P_1$ and $P_2$ are identified with a Dyck path of length $2n+2$ (upon prepending a down-step to $P_1$ and appending a down-step to $P_2$). \end{proof} We obtain the bijection for Theorem~\ref{theo:gouyou} by composing Lemma~\ref{lem:oscRemOp} with Lemma~\ref{lem:oscEnd}.